pinnacle-comp/pinnacle/README.md

 It's my attempt at creating something like [AwesomeWM](https://github.com/awesomeWM/awesome) for Wayland.

-It sports extensive configurability through either Lua or Rust, with the ability to add more languages in the future. <sup>And by that I mean other people can do the adding,
-    I'm already maintaining Lua and Rust lol</sup>
+It can be configured through either Lua or Rust.

 > ### More video examples below!
 > <details>